veit/jupyter-tutorial/docs/productive/git/glossary.rst

     ``HEAD``
-        The ``HEAD`` pointer represents your current working directory and can be moved to different branches, tags or commits with ``git checkout``.
+        The ``HEAD`` pointer represents your current working directory and can be moved to different branches, tags or commits with ``git switch``.